Individual Stocks vs Index Funds (Pros And Cons)

 Your Returns Are Limited

-You will not get massive returns on your investment with index funds because you will get whatever returns the market is getting.
+You will not get massive returns on your investment with index funds because you will get whatever returns the stock market is getting.

-If the market performs well, you’ll make modest gains.
+If the stock market performs well, you’ll make modest gains.
 If the market flops, you’ll follow it down as well.

 The lower risk comes with lower returns, including gains from dividends.